Bretton Woods international monetary system added the U.S. dollars to Gold as the only world

 the global dollar is not a privilege.
 It’s a stubborn curse.

 Since 1976, the United States has not had one annual trade surplus.
 The

 New Normal of ever increasing manufacturing wages was over and another

 trade deficits were not the result of poor U.S. competitiveness.
 In reality,

 our deficits were required to supply the world with a currency for international

 trade and investment.
 The many advantages of being the

 world's currency would continue and politicians began looking for

-Exorbitant Privileges Continues because the dollar has not faced any significant competition from the Japanese Yen, English Pound , Eurozone Euro, and Chinese Renminbi because of their weak economies and government in relation to US.
+Exorbitant Privileges Continues because the dollar has not faced any significant competition from the Japanese Yen, English Pound , Euro, and Chinese Renminbi because of their weak economies and weak government in relation to US.
 The Special Drawing Rights (SDR) system of the International Monetary Fund has not gained traction.
-For know no alternatives exist.
-Some feel the Some experts believe the current system favors the United States and is unsustainable and an alternative will emerge to correct imbalance existing since the 1971 Nixon shock.
+For know, no alternatives exist.
+Some experts believe the current system favors the United States and is unsustainable and an alternative will emerge to correct imbalance existing since the 1971 Nixon shock.
 Source

 Exorbitant Privilege: The Rise and Fall of the Dollar 85 min video by author Professor Barry Eichengreen